UPPMAX/HPC-python/docs/packages.rst

 Then the package ends up in ``~/.local/lib/python<version>/site-packages/`` .

 Note that python<version> is omitting the last number (bug fix), like 3.8 for python-3.8.7.
 We HIGHLY recommend using a virtual environment during installation, since this makes it easier to install for different versions of Python.
-More information will follow later in this course in [isolated environements](https://uppmax.github.io/HPC-python/isolated.html).
+More information will follow later in this course in `isolated environements <https://uppmax.github.io/HPC-python/isolated.html>`.